Clark, New Jersey: Roads and highways

 As of May 2010, the township had a total of 58.95 mi of roadways, of which 48.34 mi were maintained by the municipality, 8.03 mi by Union County, and 2.58 mi by the New Jersey Turnpike Authority.

 The Clark Circle connects Central Avenue, Brant Avenue, Valley Road, and at Exit 135 of the Garden State Parkway, which passes through the township.
 The New Jersey Turnpike Authority redesigned the circle as part of a project that ran from 2007 to 2009 under which the movements at the circle are now controlled by traffic lights.
 Interchange 135 on the Parkway is signed for Clark / Westfield.

 Public transportation

 The Lehigh Valley Railroad served Clark with a passenger station in the Picton section.
 The rail line remains active under Conrail's auspices, excluding the Bloodgood Branch spur which is now out of service.
 The closest NJ Transit rail station is in Rahway, located approximately 2 mi from the center of Clark.

 NJ Transit also provides bus service to New York City and points in-between.
-The 112 route provides service to the Port Authority Bus Terminal in Midtown Manhattan, as well as stops throughout downtown Elizabeth.
+The 112 route provides service to the Port Authority Bus Terminal in New York City, as well as stops throughout downtown Elizabeth.

 Newark Liberty International Airport is approximately 11 miles from Clark.